valeralabs/hardlight/README.md

 ## Features

-- **Feature sets**: depending on the context, certain endpoints can be disabled or enabled
-  - Example: An unauthenticated client only has access to RPC methods to authenticate, and reconnects with authentication with the full set of RPC methods
 - **Concurrent RPC**: up to 256 RPC calls can be occuring at the same time on a single connection
   - This doesn't include subscriptions, for which there are no hard limits
 - **Subscriptions**: the server can push events to clients